ZetongZhangZ/nnUNet_Continual/readme.md

 in the end, some related arguments are not useless and not tested.
 Instead, you should set the flag `--nointeract` to be true to avoid other settings.

+**Highlight:** The network architecture planned for each dataset may be different from each other.
+In our work, we manually rewrite the plan file for task 3 and task 135 to make the convolution and pooling plan uniform with other tasks.
+You have to do it if you want to reproduce our results or encounter the same problem.

 After running these scripts, you should be able to find all the preprocessed images in your preset precessing data path.

 ## 4. Continual Learning